-Updated 2018!
+Updated 2021!
 Arby’s is the second largest sandwich chain in the U.S. with thousands of restaurants and additional locations in Canada and the Middle East.
-Almost all of their sandwiches come with cheese.
-But you can custom order a dairy-free sandwich by omitting the cheese and using the list of options below.
-The list below is for the U.S. restaurants, but we’ve included a link to the Canada allergen information further down in this post.
+We appreciate not only how many dairy-free options they have, but also how thorough and consistent their ingredient and allergen information is.
+Many of the sandwiches at Arby’s come with cheese.
+But you can custom order a dairy-free sandwich by omitting the cheese and using the lists below.
+The lists below are for the U.S. Arby’s restaurants, but we’ve included a link to the Canadian Arby’s allergen information further down in this post.

 No Dairy (Milk-Based) Ingredients (see disclaimer below)

 - Limited Time Sandwiches – Crispy Fish Sandwich (see Allergen Notes)

 - Signature Sandwiches – Loaded Italian (no cheese), Reuben (no cheese)

 - Roast Beef Sandwiches – Roast Beef (Classic, Double, and Half Pound) Roast Beef, Beef ‘n Cheddar (no cheese; Classic, Double, and Half Pound), Super Roast Beef, Arby-Q, Classic French Dip (no cheese)